 There is a new game offered by STEAM called Write N’ Fight, based upon the classic arcade game format which includes Street Fighter and Mortal Combat.
 Two opponents face off and fight, using unbelievable (and frankly impossible) moves and powers.
 In this version, famous writers face off and battle until one is beaten.
 In the image below, Ernest Hemingway is delivering some kind of power blow to H.P.
 Lovecraft.
 I haven’t seen the game played, but I presume that each writer has powers derived from their fiction (that’s how I’d design it).
 If I’m right, Hemingway could be facing some kind of terrible cephalopodan horror in the next move!

-POSTSCRIPT: After I first published this post it was pointed out to me by two people that Write N’ Fight was removed from sale on STEAM by its developers after only a few dats due to technical issues.
+POSTSCRIPT: After I first published this post it was pointed out to me by two people that Write N’ Fight was removed from sale on STEAM by its developers after only a few days due to technical issues.
 If you’re interested in this game, you might have to keep checking back on STEAM to see if it becomes available again.

 - bikerbuddy